 Winifred Atwell - Pianist

 Born in 1910 in Tunapuna, Trinidad and Tobago, Winifred Atwell grew up playing the piano and performing.
-She moved to the U.S. to study music, and later to London to study at the Royal Academy of Music, one of the most prestigious institutions in the world.
-Winifred studied the piano and whilst there won prizes and broke a record by not just passing her diploma but by becoming the first Black woman to achieve the highest-grade available at the time.
+She moved to the U.S to study music, then later to London to continue her studies, at the Royal Academy of Music - one of the most prestigious institutions in the world.
+She studied the piano.
+Winifred won prizes and became a first - she didn't just pass her diploma, she became the first woman to achieve the highest-grade available at the time.
 Although trained as a classical pianist, she also played contemporary styles such as boogie-woogie, ragtime and honky-tonk.

-Winifred Atwell’s popularity soared in the 1950’s.
-During this time she topped the UK Singles Chart not once, but twice becoming the first Black artist to have a UK number one single with the track Let’s Have Another Party in 1954 – overall Winifred had eleven top ten hits and was the first woman in Britain to sell over a million records.
-Winifred performed to
+Her popularity soared in the 1950’s, when she topped the UK Singles Chart not once, but twice, becoming the first Black artist to have a UK number one single with the track, Let’s Have Another Party, in 1954.
+Overall Winifred had eleven top ten hits and was the first woman in Britain to sell over a million records.
+She performed to

-packed theatres and appeared regularly on television and had her own variety series The Winifred Atwell Show.
-As she became more famous Winifred decided to insure her hands for £40,000 (equivalent to over £1,500,000.00 in 2025).
+packed theatres and appeared regularly on television, and had her own variety series, The Winifred Atwell Show.
+As she became more famous Winifred decided to insure her hands for £40,000 (equivalent to between £500,00.00 and £1,500,000.00 in 2025 - depending on the calculation method used).

 Winifred Atwell passed away in 1983.

-Winifred Atwell insured her hands for £40,000 in the early 1950s which is equivalent to over one and a half million pounds in 2025
+Winifred Atwell insured her hands for £40,000 in the early 1950s which is equivalent to between half a million and one and a half million pounds in 2025

 Want information about jobs in the entertainment industry?
 Click HERE